JGisaina/Boss-workshops/README.md

-# Boss-workshops
+# Boss Virtual workshops

-_Welcome to BOSS Workshops which is part of the series of events in the **"Empowering Researchers with Skills and Tools in Open Science and Bioinformatics"**.
+_Welcome to BOSS Virtual Workshops which is part of the series of events in the **"Empowering Researchers with Skills and Tools in Open Science and Bioinformatics"**.
 This is a two-week training workshop that introduces the trainees to bioinformatics analysis and open science practices.
 In week 2 they will tackle real biological questions using next-generation sequencing (NGS) data, whilst applying the gained skills from the first week._

 ## Workshop program